 We and our independent registered public accounting firm, in connection with the preparation and external audit of our consolidated financial statements for the year ended December 31, 2016, identified a material weakness related to inadequate controls designed over the accounting and measurement of investments and the proposed complex transactions relating to the disposition of investment assets, to ensure that these transactions are accounted for in conformity with accounting principles generally accepted in the United States of America.
 Following the identification of the material weakness, we plan to take measures to remedy them.
 See "Item 15.
 Controls and Procedures-Management's Annual Report on Internal Control over Financial Reporting".
-However, the implementation of these measures might not fully address the material weakness and other control deficiencies or failure to correct the material weakness and other control over financial reporting, and we might not be able to conclude that they have been fully remedied.
+However, the implementation of these measures might not fully address the material weakness and other control deficiencies in our internal control over financial reporting, and we might not be able to conclude that they have been fully remedied.
 Failure to correct the material weakness and other control deficiencies or failure to discover and address any other control deficiencies could result in inaccuracies in our consolidated financial statements and could also impair our ability to comply with applicable financial reporting requirements and make related regulatory filings on a timely basis.
 As a result, our business, financial condition, results of operations and prospects, as well as the trading price of our ADSs, may be materially and adversely affected.
-Due to the material weakness in our internal control over financial reporting was not effective as of December 31, 2016.
+Due to the material weakness in our internal control over financial reporting as described above, our management concluded that our internal control over financial reporting was not effective as of December 31, 2016.
 This could adversely affect the market price of our ADSs due to a loss of investor confidence in the reliability of our reporting processes.